What fall courses will I take?

 While it's impossible to answer this question in exact terms until you meet with your advisor, here is a general idea of what to expect when you come to register for classes at Orientation and Registration.

-How many classes will I take in the fall term?
+How many classes will I take in the fall semester?

-We strongly encourage first-year students to take three 3-credit courses in the fall term.
-This might not sound like a lot, but consider that this is a full college class that runs for only 10 weeks; the workload in each of your classes will be enough to keep you busy, especially as you adjust to life at college.
+We strongly encourage first-year students to take three four-credit courses in the fall semester.
+This might not sound like a lot, but the workload in each of your classes will be enough to keep you busy, especially as you adjust to life at college.
+You will also take FYI 100 or FYH 100 for an additional one credit.

-Note: Many incoming students will sign up for one or two one-credit courses, too.
-First-term students, for instance, commonly earn a credit for an academic skills course, a physical education course, participation in a varsity sport, music lessons, and/or participation in a music ensemble.
+Many incoming students will sign up for one or two one-credit courses as well.
+First-semester students commonly earn a credit for an academic skills course, a physical education course, participation in a varsity sport, music lessons, and/or participation in a music ensemble.

 Which three courses should I take?

-Every incoming first-year student will take either First Year Inquiry (FYI) 101 and FYI 100, or an Honors course (Foundations or Logos).
+Every incoming first-year student will take either First Year Inquiry (FYI) 101 and FYI 100, or the Honors courses FYH 101 and FYH 100.

-The FYI sequence is our three-course sequence for first-year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
+The FYI sequence is a two-course sequence for first-year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
 FYI aims to improve your writing and oral communication skills.
-The winter and spring terms (FYI 102 and 103) will focus on responding to difficult academic texts, and research-based argument, respectively.
+The spring term (FYI 102) will focus on responding to difficult academic texts and research-based argument.

 A Learning Perspective (LP) course or a major course

-In addition to FYI, most students will take at least one course in the six Learning Perspectives (LPs) in the first term.
+In addition to FYI or FYH, most students will take at least one course in the six Learning Perspectives (LPs) in the first semester.
 The six Perspectives are the Arts, the Individual and Society, Literature, the Past, Human Values and Existence, and the Natural World.

 For some students that will be a course of their choice from the many courses Augustana offers.
 For others it may be a course that applies to their major.

-In the Orientation, Registration and Housing packet mailed to each student, you are provided a matrix of Learning Perspective courses that shows all LPs that fulfill graduation requirements and are appropriate for first-year students.
+In the Orientation, Registration and Housing packet mailed to each student, you are provided a list of Learning Perspective courses.
+It shows all LPs that fulfill graduation requirements and are appropriate for first-year students.

 Students should come to Orientation and Registration with two courses of interest circled in each Learning Perspective.
 Final course selections will be made with an advisor based on course availability and intended major.